Theory of Operation

 The SDS Framework enables recording and playback of one or more data streams for an application under development, as shown in the diagram below.
 With the SDSIO interface, the data streams are connected to SDS data files.
 The file storage can be either embedded within the system and accessed via a file system, or external (on a host computer) and accessed via a communication interface such as Ethernet or USB.

-• Data Block: is a set of input or output data which is processed in one step by a DSP or ML compute node.
+The DSP or ML algorithms under test operate on blocks and are executed periodically.
+This documentation uses the term Data Block to refer to a block of input or output data that is processed in one step by a DSP or ML compute node.

 SDSIO Interface for Player and Recorder